microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 **Please proceed to the next section.** (Navigation aids are at the bottom right)

 ---
 >[!note] This lab is written in Typescript.
 No prior knowledge is needed.
-Teams AI Library is also available in .NET and Python.
+Teams SDK is also available in .NET and Python.

 >[!help]**If you are stuck in any part of the lab, please raise your hand to ask a proctor for help.**